 I love the feeling of starting something new.
 I picked up a new journal at my local Barnes & Noble to track my progress with starting another stream of income.
 I wanted a black spiral journal that didn’t have any writing prompts or quotes.
 I loved this black and gold journal distributed by Fringe Studio, a stationery and gift brand based out of Culver City.
 I wrote my first entry today.

 I first started writing in journals over 20 years ago.
 I called it a diary then.
 It came naturally for me to sort out my thoughts on paper.
-I loved using journals to list out my hopes and dreams, and what I wanted to accomplish in school or sports.
-I’d write about my secret crushes or jot down what I wish would happen the next day in school.
+I loved using journals to list my hopes and dreams and what I wanted to accomplish in school or sports.
+I’d write about my secret crushes or jot down what I wished would happen the next day in school.

 I don’t use journals to write full recaps of my day as I did when I was younger, but I do use them to track my progress toward goals or to air out any frustrations I’m experiencing.
 I use journals to extract the “good bits,” which keeps all the “bad stuff” in perspective.
 When my thoughts feel a bit too heavy, or I’m feeling stuck, I find it comforting to unload everything into the pages of my journal.
 I can say the things I want to say without fear or judgment.
 With journaling, I can tuck all of the day’s challenges away in a safe, private place.
 Sleep comes easier for me that way.